bagder/http3-explained/en/proc-status.md

 HTTP/3 - only with the existing two implementations and none of them are done by a browser or a popular open server software.

-There are fifteen or so different QUIC implementations listed in the working groups wiki pages, but far from all of them can interop on the latest spec draft revisions.
+There are fifteen or so different [QUIC implementations listed](https://github.com/curl/curl/wiki/QUIC-implementation) in the QUIC working groups' wiki pages, but far from all of them can interop on the latest spec draft revisions.

 Implementing QUIC is not easy and the protocol has kept moving and changing even up to this date.